ISPCC Annual Report 2020 / 2021

 “It is vitally important that children know they can access support, regardless of what’s on their mind.
 The value of prevention, early intervention and promoting resilience cannot be understated.
 Our digital journey, as presented in this Annual Report, sees us continue to innovate and evolve to ensure that every child and young person can access the support they need, when they need it.

-“To support children and young people who experience anxiety, we are delighted to now be offering free guided digital self-care programmes for children, young people, parents and carers.
+“To support children and young people who experience anxiety, we are delighted to now be offering free Digital Mental Health and Wellbeing Programmes for children, young people, parents and carers.
 These are designed to promote a better understanding of anxiety and to minimise the distress which is often associated.

 “The Space From Anxiety, Supporting an Anxious Child and Supporting an Anxious Teen programmes, developed by SilverCloud*, are based on the principles of Cognitive Behavioural Therapy (CBT), incorporate mindfulness practices and are specifically designed to assist in managing anxiety.